atikrahman1/php-sqli-code-scanner/README.md

-# PHP SQL Injection Auditor
+# PHP SQL Injection Code Auditor

 This Python script scans PHP files for potential SQL injection vulnerabilities.
 It identifies variables from `$_GET`, `$_POST`, and `$_REQUEST` superglobals and checks if they are used in SQL queries without proper sanitization.